JuliaData/DataFrames.jl/docs/src/man/missing.md

 │ 3   │ 5     │ 1      │ e       │
 ```

-By default the `dropmissing` and `dropmissing!` functions keep the `Union{T,Missing}` element type in columns selected for row removal.
+By default the `dropmissing` and `dropmissing!` functions keep the `Union{T, Missing}` element type in columns selected for row removal.
 To remove the `Missing` part, if present, set the `disallowmissing` option to `true` (it will become the default behavior in the future).

 ```jldoctest missings
 julia> dropmissing(df, disallowmissing=true)